Tàrbena & Surroundings

-Walking & Hiking
+Walking & Hiking in the Mountains

 El Fort de Bèrnia

-ancient ruins with panoramic views
+Ancient ruins with panoramic views.

 The Algar Waterfalls

-a beautiful 45-minute walk or short drive
+A beautiful 45-minute walk or short drive.

 The Mallorquí Trail

-tracing the path of early settlers from Majorca
+Tracing the path of early settlers from Majorca.

 We’ll happily point you to our favourite local paths or provide a simple walking map.